smXplorer/AlliGator/docs/source/alligator-decay-fitting.rst

-This can be artifically obtained starting with a *truncated* decay (*i.e.* a decay only partially covering the laser period) using single-exponential extrapolation (see :reF:`Decay Extrapolation <alligator-decay-extrapolation>` section in the :ref:`alligator-decay-preprocessing` manual page).
+This can be artifically obtained starting with a *truncated* decay (*i.e.* a decay only partially covering the laser period) using single-exponential extrapolation (see :ref:`Decay Extrapolation <alligator-decay-extrapolation>` section in the :ref:`alligator-decay-preprocessing` manual page).
+This of course only makes sense if the IRF is narrow and characterized by a tail.
+In all the other cases, it is possible to manually add points to the IRF using the :ref:`alligator-plot-editor-window`.
+Otherwise, missing data points will be replaced with zeroes when computing the convolution product, which may result distorted fits.

 The fit model convolution with the IRF is compared with an interpolation of the decay at the time points over which the IRF is defined.
-This means that a fitted decay does not need to cover the whole laser period.
+This means that a fitted decay does not need to cover the whole laser period, or even defined at the same time points or with the same resolution.

 In the case of multiple ROIs fits, this single IRF decay can be replaced by multiple ROIs IRFs as discussed below in the corresponding section on multiple